Nov 22, 2017

 |Ikebukuro Halloween Cosplay Fes 2019||2019 TBA (Oct.
 27 - 28 in 2018)|

 |Tickets / Entrance||Cosplayer, Photographer reg.
 1,500 yen per day|

 Free for spectators

 Animate Girls Festival - Tokyo

-Over 85,000 otome anime fans turned out for last year's Animate Girls Festival (AGF), helping to establish this event as the largest anime event in Japan targeting female otaku.
+Over 90,000 otome anime fans turned out for last year's Animate Girls Festival (AGF - アニメイトガールズフェスティバル), helping to establish this event as the largest anime event in Japan targeting female otaku.

 AGF 2018 laid on over 100 exhibition booths under the event theme of “dream” (夢 / yume).
 The event's main Fountain Plaza Stage was host to a program of 10 items over the course of the two days which included appearances from cast members from the television anime Idol Master SideM (理由あってMini!) and cast members from Ikemen Live Koi no Uta to Kimi (イケメンライブ 恋の歌をキミに).